gstrainovic/nuxt3-strapi4-rem/README.md

-# New website based on!
+# New website based on!!
 - nuxt3
 - i18n
 - strapi